madpin/wordsmith/README.md

 - Customizable settings for API keys and model parameters

 ## Installation

-1. Download the latest release from the GitHub repository.
+1. Download the latest release from the [GitHub repository](https://github.com/your-repo-link).
-2. Extract the downloaded zip file into your Obsidian vault's plugins folder: `<vault>/.obsidian/plugins/`
+2. Extract the zip file into your Obsidian vault's plugins folder: `<vault>/.obsidian/plugins/`
-3. Restart Obsidian and enable the LLM Helper plugin in the settings.
+3. Restart Obsidian and enable the Wordsmith plugin in the settings.

 ## Setup

 1. Open the plugin settings in Obsidian.
+2. Configure the following:
-2. Enter your OpenAI API key.
+   - OpenAI API key
-3. (Optional) Configure the OpenAI base URL if you're using a custom endpoint.
+   - OpenAI base URL (optional, for custom endpoints)
-4. Choose the OpenAI model or enter a custom model name.
+   - OpenAI model selection
-5. Adjust the temperature and max tokens settings as desired.
+   - Temperature and max tokens settings
-6. Enter your Deepgram API key for audio transcription.
+   - Deepgram API key for audio transcription
-7. Specify the transcription folder where transcribed files will be saved.
+   - Transcription folder path
-8. Enter your OCI bucket name and region.
+   - OCI bucket name and region
-9. Specify the path to your OCI config file (default is `~/.oci/config`).
+   - OCI config file path (default: `~/.oci/config`)

 ## Usage

-- Click the ribbon icon or use the command "Suggest Tags and Names" to open the suggestion sidebar.
+- Use the ribbon icon or command "Suggest Tags and Names" to open the suggestion sidebar.
-- Drag and drop audio files into the transcription section to automatically transcribe and save them.
+- Drag and drop audio files for automatic transcription.
-- Click on suggested tags to add or remove them from your current note.
+- Click suggested tags to add or remove them from your note.
-- Click on suggested names to rename your current file.
+- Click suggested names to rename your current file.
-- Use the refresh button to update suggestions for the current note.
+- Use the refresh button to update suggestions.

 ## OCI Setup Instructions

-To use the OCI features, you need to install the OCI CLI and set up the `~/.oci/config` file:
+To use OCI features:

 1. Install OCI CLI:
-   - For macOS (using Homebrew): `brew update && brew install oci-cli`
+   - macOS: `brew update && brew install oci-cli`
-   - For other systems: `bash -c "$(curl -L https://raw.githubusercontent.com/oracle/oci-cli/master/scripts/install/install.sh)"`
+   - Other systems: `bash -c "$(curl -L https://raw.githubusercontent.com/oracle/oci-cli/master/scripts/install/install.sh)"`
-2. Verify the installation: `oci --version`
+2. Verify installation: `oci --version`

-3. Set up the OCI CLI configuration:
+3. Set up OCI CLI configuration:
    - Run: `oci setup config`
-   - Follow the prompts to enter your user OCID, tenancy OCID, region, and generate or use an existing API key pair.
+   - Follow prompts to enter user OCID, tenancy OCID, region, and API key pair.
-   - Verify the config file: `cat ~/.oci/config`
+   - Verify config: `cat ~/.oci/config`

-For more detailed instructions on OCI setup, please refer to the Oracle Cloud documentation.
+For detailed OCI setup, refer to the [Oracle Cloud documentation](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm).

 ## Development

 To set up the development environment:

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
-3. Use `npm run dev` to start the compilation in watch mode.
+3. Use `npm run dev` to start compilation in watch mode.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License.# wordsmith
+This project is licensed under the MIT License.